Evan-Finkelstein/Full-Stack-Interview/README.md

 ## Tips

-- Do your best to impress us, your code run through prettier may help.
+- Do your best to impress us, your code run through prettier and eslint may help.
 - Attention to detail is important.

 ## Bonus Points

 - Use VueJS for the frontend
 - Use Go for the backend
+- Tests for frontend and backend

 |                     VueJS                     |                    Golang                     |
 | :-------------------------------------------: | :-------------------------------------------: |